 Quite like many people, you when you think of rats, you think of… rats.
-By that it is meant you may not realize that from a biological standpoint there is an array of different types of rats.
-Among the rat genus, there are many different subfamilies, including one technically known as Rattus Murinae.
+By that, it is meant you may not realize that from a biological standpoint there is an array of different types of rats.
+Among the rat genus, there are many different subfamilies, this includes one known as Rattus Murinae.
 This type of rat is commonly known as a black rat, ship rat, house rat, or roof rat.
-Because rats of different types can pose a threat to humans, you are well served having a general understanding of the habits and habitats of these rodents.
+Because rats of different types can pose a threat to humans, you are well served to have a general understanding of the habits and habitats of these rodents.
 This includes understanding where roof rats prefer to reside.

 The Importance of Understanding Roof Rat Habitats

 In many ways, the best strategy to protect against roof rats is a proactive one.
 Quite simply, by understanding where roof rats prefer to live, you are placed in a position of being able to initiate strategies to protect your home or business from these potentially hazardous nuisances.
 If you have a keen understanding of where this type of rat lives, you can eliminate such a nesting area or at a minimum effectively block access to it.